 Therefore, the next Prime Minister surely has to outline how he will guarantee the security of Britain’s patient data.
 He also needs to decide what constitutes a fair deal for patients and for Britain.
 Some 86 per cent of people (and 84 per cent of MPs) agree that the NHS should receive a fair share of any financial gains made from AI-linked medical discoveries, and four fifths of the public explicitly call on the government to ensure that the NHS and taxpayers stand to benefit.

 The UK has the opportunity to become a world leader in ethical data analysis and medical discovery.
-My company is working with a number of NHS Trusts to develop AI that analyses ethically-sourced, anonymised patient data.
+My company is working with a number of NHS Trusts to develop AI that analyses ethically-sourced, de-identified and anonymised patient data.
 The NHS retains full control over the data, and Trusts will receive a financial return from the commercialisation of any discoveries.

 But we are not the only ones trying to crack this; global companies are eyeing partnerships with the NHS and UK healthcare providers.